OpenKitten/Documentation/MongoKitten/Migration/MK3.md

 ### Connecting

-The `automatially` parameter has been removed.
+The `automatically` parameter has been removed.
 MongoKitten will always connect automatically now and will always attempt to reconnect.

 `server.connect()` has been removed for the same reason.